The CIAF national and international Collectors & Curators Program is facilitated by Ms Hetti Perkins and Tony Albert

 The Collectors & Curators program offers a range of exclusive and complimentary visual and performing arts events.
 The program introduces new elements each year to provide opportunities for the CCP to meet artists.
 Hosted by Hetti Perkins and Tony Albert, the Cairns Indigenous Art Fair CCP is truly unique.

-The Curators & Collectors Program is an important element of CIAF, allowing Queensland Indigenous artists and galleries that represent them exclusive access to influential and appreciative Curators & Collectors from many institute, galleries and collections.
+The Collectors & Curators Program is an important element of CIAF, allowing Queensland Indigenous artists and galleries that represent them, exclusive access to influential and appreciative Curators & Collectors from many institutions, galleries and collections.

 “Very positive.
 It’s the best high profile event of its type in Australia” Jeffrey Taylor, City of Melbourne

 “I would have to say that the CIAF has grown so much and is a wonderful experience (since 2014, my last visit)” Chris Saines, Director, QAGOMA

 “A great event that needs continued support” Tracy Cooper-Lavery, Director, Gold Coast City Gallery

 “For me it’s about what is different- what new mediums are people working in” Beau James, Curator, Australian National Maritime Museum